 Art

-This body of work moves across different subjects — coastal landscape, interior, and subtle moments in time.
+This body of work moves across different subjects, coastal landscapes, interiors, and subtle moments in time.

 Waves and Coast